wfaugust/wfaugust.github.io/_pages/4cooking.md

 ****

-The childhood of a cooking master
+The childhood of a master chef obsessed with all kinds of food, despite some people saying she was only good at photography...

 ![]({{site.baseurl}}/img/Childhood01.JPG)